 - 1 tablespoon or so of parsley, chopped

-Using a peeler, remove a strip of the peel around the center of each potato.
+Either remove a strip of the peel around the center of each potato or cut the potatoes in half.
 Place in a saucepan.
 Nearly cover with the broth of your choice.
 Bring to a boil, add a lid and turn down to a good simmer.
 Cook for 15 to 20 minutes, until potatoes are just tender.

-Remove lid and continue to simmer until potatoes are soft and broth is slightly reduced, turning the potatoes from top to bottom now and then.
-Remove from heat, add butter and butter and parsley, toss and place potatoes in serving dish.
+Remove lid and continue to simmer until potatoes are soft and broth is reduced, turning the potatoes from top to bottom now and then.
+Once tender, tender, the broth should have reduced to almost a glaze.
+Remove from heat, add butter and parsley, toss and place potatoes in serving dish.
 Sprinkle with salt, if desired.

-Note: These potatoes are literally cooked in broth, so it won’t ever be thick like a “gravy” but if desired and time allows, or if you’ve used a great deal of broth, it can be allowed to simmer a bit after the potatoes are removed to concentrate it a bit.
+Note: These potatoes are literally cooked in broth, so it won’t ever be thick like a “gravy” but should end up like a “glaze.”